Verilator Visual Simulator Architecture

 Overview

-Okay this one is a bit different: below is the actual write-up of how I did the verilator simulator stuff, but I find the overall idea of where this can go vastly more important than what I actually did.
+Below is the write-up of how I built the verilator simulator, but I find the overall idea of where this can go more important than what I actually did.
 Please jump to Future Developments section and come back to this later.

 When I was working on the FPGAScope project, I created this Verilator-based visual simulation tool to connect RTL hardware description with real-time interactive visualization.
 The system demonstrates how modern HDL simulation can integrate with SDL2 graphics to create responsive, dual-display visual testbenches for complex digital designs.
 These include PS/2 keyboard interfaces, VGA display controllers, and inter-FPGA communication protocols.
 The architecture highlights the power of cycle-accurate simulation combined with immediate visual feedback, speeding up the hardware development cycle from weeks to hours.

-I built this tool because traditional FPGA development requires long synthesis, place-and-route, and programming cycles - often taking 15-30 minutes per iteration - before you can see how your design behaves on real hardware.
-This simulator eliminates that bottleneck by running Verilog/SystemVerilog designs in a high-performance C++ environment at millions of cycles per second, with visual output rendered at 60fps.
-This enables rapid prototyping, real-time debugging, and immediate design iteration that would be impossible with regular FPGA toolchains.
+I built this tool because traditional FPGA development requires long synthesis before you can see how your design behaves on real hardware.
+This simulator eliminates that bottleneck by running Verilog/SystemVerilog designs in a high-performance C++ environment, with visual output rendered at 60fps.
+This enables rapid prototyping, real-time debugging, and immediate design iteration that would be quite challenging (at least for me!) with regular FPGA toolchains.
+See below for some of the examples discussed later.

-This third FPGAScope image reveals a mature visualization system with clean text rendering and proper VGA timing synchronization.
-I could reach this level of polish so rapidly because of the simulator's architecture.
+The middle image above shows the initial proof-of-concept.
 Every clock cycle's VGA outputs (horizontal sync, vertical sync, RGB color values, and visible region flags) are captured and immediately rasterized to an SDL2 texture.
-Modifications to character ROM lookup tables, cursor positioning logic, or display refresh rates are instantly visible, creating a tight feedback loop that encourages experimentation and refinement.
-This development speed is simply unattainable when constrained by physical hardware programming cycles.
+Modifications to character ROM lookup tables, cursor positioning logic, or display refresh rates are instantly visible, creating a nice feedback loop that make it easy to experiment and refine.

 Architectural Overview